Overview:

 Administration

-For Rheumatoid Arthritis, Psoriatic Arthritis, and Ankylosing Spondylitis:
+For rheumatoid Arthritis, Psoriatic Arthritis, and Ankylosing Spondylitis:

-50 milligram is injected once a week.
+50 milligrams is injected once a week.

 For Psoriasis: